What is the best ration type?

 Ration Blocks

 These are some interesting little things, but normally not the kind of ration you would take with you in large amounts.
-They can typically be found in things like lifeboats on ships and in short term, survival situation emergency kits.
-Each block provides the full daily calorie allowance for an adult, as well as all the vitamins and nutrients etc.
+They can typically be found in things like lifeboats on ships and in short-term, survival situation emergency kits.
+Each block provides the full daily calorie allowance for an adult, as well as all the vitamins, nutrients, etc.

-The savoury ones taste like someone made a gallon of beef and vegetable stew, and then some how squashed it into a little block.
-They aren’t quite as tasty as the sweet version, but one advantage of these is you can break a piece off and dissolve it in some hot water to make a reasonably tasty soup.
-Sometimes these also come in a condensed bread type bar with various other ingredients in, which are more pleasant to eat directly but don’t quite make as good a soup.
+The savory ones taste like someone made a gallon of beef and vegetable stew, and then somehow squashed it into a little block.
+They aren’t quite as tasty as the sweet version, but one advantage of these is you can break a piece off and dissolve it in some hot water to make a reasonably nice soup.
+Sometimes these also come in a condensed bread-type bar with various other ingredients, which are more pleasant to eat directly but don’t quite make as good a soup.

 Advantages:

-• The sweet ones are very tasty, and the savoury ones can be made into a soup to provide a more filling meal.
+• The sweet ones are very tasty, and the savory ones can be made into a soup to provide a more filling meal.

 • One of the cheapest ration options in comparison to how long they last against the other types.